Latvia

 Schwächen

-• Declining working population (low birth rate, emigration), lack of skilled labour, and high structural unemployment (6.5%)
+• Declining workforce (low birth rate, ageing population, emigration) and lack of skilled labour

 • Wealth concentrated in the capital, high income inequality

-• Governmental instability as representatives of the Russian-speaking minority (1/3) are excluded from power
+• Government instability as representatives of the Russian-speaking minority (one-third of the population) are excluded from power

 Handelsaustausch